elisa-aleman/mac-proxy-lab-setup/README.md

 ```

 Hidden files visibility:
-I can't work without seeing hidden files, so first, open up the terminal and:
+I can't work without seeing hidden files, so in the newer versions of MacOSX we can do `CMD+Shift+.` and the hidden files will appear.
+If this doesn't work, open up the terminal and:
 ```
 defaults write com.apple.finder AppleShowAllFiles YES
 ```